1977 Toronto Blue Jays season: The first game

-Outfielder John Scott was the first Blue Jay to have an at bat.
-He faced White Sox pitcher Ken Brett, taking a strike on the first pitch thrown to him.
+Outfielder John Scott was the first Blue Jays player to have an at bat, facing White Sox pitcher Ken Brett, taking a strike on the first pitch thrown to him.
 He struck out, as did the next batter, Héctor Torres.
-Up came first baseman Doug Ault, a 27-year-old career minor-leaguer with only nine games' experience in the majors and the Jays' 16th pick in the expansion draft.
+Up came first baseman Doug Ault, a 27-year-old career minor-leaguer with only nine games' experience in the majors with the Texas Rangers and the Blue Jays' 16th pick in the expansion draft.
 On a 1–1 pitch, Ault slugged the first home run (and first hit) in Blue Jay history deep to left-centre.
 The score was now 2–1, Chicago.

-The Chisox scored two runs in the top of the second, increasing their lead to 4-1.
+The Chisox scored two runs in the top of the second, increasing their lead to 4–1.
 In the bottom of the second, Gary Woods bunted for a single, stole second, and scored on a single to right field by Pedro García.
 In the third inning, Torres singled and Ault was back at the plate.
 With the count 1–1, Ault hit his second home run down the right field line, and the game was tied at 4 runs apiece.
 Toronto took their first lead in the fourth when Dave McKay singled in García from second base.

 Singer struck out Chet Lemon to start the fifth inning, but Brian Downing and Ralph Garr singled off him.
 Hartsfield came out to the mound to make a pitching change.
 Singer left to a standing ovation as Jerry Johnson entered the game.
 Johnson recorded the final two outs of the fifth.
 In his first major-league at bat, Al Woods pinch hit for Steve Bowling in the bottom of the fifth.
 With Otto Vélez at second base, Woods homered to right field.
 The score was now 7–4 in favour of Toronto, the team having scored in every inning to that point.

 The Sox scored a run in the sixth inning, making the score 7–5.
 Pete Vuckovich entered in relief of Johnson to begin the eighth.
 He struck out two batters, gave up a walk and a single, but got a ground ball to end the inning.
 In the bottom of the inning, Ault returned to the plate and singled in another run to make the score 8–5.
 Another run scored on a double play ground out, making the score 9–5, Blue Jays.